Breast Surgical Biopsy

 Will It Hurt?

-It will take about 2-5 days to receive your test results.
+It will take about 2 to 5 days to get test results.

 Canadian Cancer Society

 Breast biopsy.
 American Cancer Society website.
 Available at: https://www.cancer.org/cancer/breast-cancer/screening-tests-and-early-detection/breast-biopsy.html.
 Accessed September 21, 2021.

 Breast cancer—health professional version.
 National Cancer Institute website.
 Available at: https://www.cancer.gov/types/breast/hp.
 Accessed September 21, 2021.

 Breast cancer in women.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/breast-cancer-in-women.
 Accessed September 21, 2021.

 Kalambo M, Dogan BE, et al. Step by step: Planning a needle localization procedure.
 Clin Imaging.
 2020;60(1):100-108.